Asiana Airlines Flight 214

 Asiana Airlines Flight 214 was a scheduled transpacific passenger flight originating from Incheon International Airport near Seoul, South Korea, to San Francisco International Airport near San Francisco, California, United States that crashed on final approach into Runway 28L of San Francisco International Airport in the United States on the morning of July 6, 2013.
 The Boeing 777-200ER operating the flight, registered as HL7742, approached too slowly and crashed at an angle into the seawall before the threshold of Runway 28L.
 The tail, main landing gear, and left engine separated, while the remaining fuselage slid along the runway before coming to a stop and catching fire.

 Of the 307 people on board, three were killed; another 187 occupants were injured, 49 of them seriously.
 Among the seriously injured were four flight attendants who were thrown onto the runway while still strapped in their seats when the tail section broke off after striking the seawall short of the runway.
 This was the first fatal crash of a Boeing 777 since the aircraft type entered service in 1995, and the first fatal crash of a passenger airliner on U.S. soil since the crash of Colgan Air Flight 3407 in 2009.

 The investigation by the U.S. National Transportation Safety Board (NTSB) concluded that the accident was caused by the flight crew's mismanagement of the airplane's final approach.
 Deficiencies in Boeing's documentation of complex flight control systems and in Asiana Airlines' pilot training were also cited as contributory factors.

 Background

 Aircraft

-The Boeing 777-28EER involved, (Note: The airliner was a Boeing 777-200ER model; Boeing assigns a unique code for each company that buys one of its airliners, which is applied as a suffix to the model number at the time the aircraft is built, hence "777-28EER" designates a 777-200ER built for Asiana Airlines (customer code 8E).)
+The Boeing 777-28EER involved, (Note: The airliner was a Boeing 777-200ER model, with "ER" denoting the Extended Range variant.
+Boeing assigns a unique code for each company that buys one of its airliners, which is applied as a suffix to the model number at the time the aircraft is built, hence "777-28EER" designates a 777-200ER built for Asiana Airlines (customer code 8E).)
 MSN 29171, registered as HL7742, was powered by two Pratt and Whitney PW4090 engines.
 The aircraft was manufactured in 2006 and was delivered to Asiana Airlines on March 7, 2006.
 At the time of the accident, the plane had accumulated 37,120 flight hours and 5,388 takeoff-and-landing cycles.

 This was the 777's first fatal accident, second crash (after British Airways Flight 38), and third hull loss since it began operating commercially in 1995.